willothy/crane-lang/README.md

 > **Warning**<br>
 > This is a work in progress.<br>

-Crane is a strongly typed programming language that feels like Rust, but compiles to Lua.
+Crane is a strongly typed programming language with a modular backend, initially targeting x86_64 assembly.